Final Analysis Project

 Click submit to finalize the submission

 A few minutes after submitting, you will get an originality report.
 Don’t be alarmed if your report shows a low percentage (still in the green).
-Common phrases and titles will often show a match.
+Common phrases and titles will often show a match, but check those for fair use.
 If your report shows a higher percentage (in the yellow or red areas), you may need to revise your paper or add more citations.

 If you need additional instructions, follow these links - they have a training center and a help center